 Development of children's interests, curiosity and cognitive motivation;

-Develop observation, the ability to compare, contrast, draw conclusions;
+Develop observation skills, the ability to compare, contrast, and draw conclusions;

 Continue learning to read diagrams;

-To develop the curiosity of children, to support manifestations of independence in the knowledge of the world around them.
+To develop children's curiosity, to support the manifestations of independence in understanding the world around them.

 Develop communication skills.